houga582/Johnson_M.S._Thesis_R_Scripts/README.md

 The purpose is to retain my R code so I can:

 - Clarify and confirm any information contained in the exported tables and figures
-- Return to my progress rather than having to recode from scratch, (and more importantly)
+- Return to my progress rather than having to recode from scratch
 - Be able to reproduce what I did upon request!

 # Contents